10. The Olmec

 The early Puebloans were hunters and gatherers who lived in shallow pit houses.
 Later they developed horticulture and began farming maize, beans and squash.
 Also found at Anasazi archeological sites are greyware pottery, elaborate baskets, reed sandals, rabbit fur robes, grinding stones and bows and arrows.

-In the Pueblo II and Pueblo III eras the Anasazi carved whole towns out of nearby cliffs like those at Mesa Verde and Bandelier or they constructed them out of stone or adobe mud like Chaco Canyon.
-These towns hosted many cultural and civic events and were connected to each other by hundreds of miles of roadways.
+In the Pueblo II and Pueblo III eras the Anasazi carved whole towns out of nearby cliffs like those at Mesa Verde and Bandelier or they constructed them out of stone or adobe mud like Chaco Canyon

 Where did they go?